 Munch your way through the complimentary cracker-coated peanuts while sipping at your chosen whisky.

-5. The Single Cask – handmade chocolate truffles
+6. The Single Cask – Handmade chocolate truffles

-There’s plenty of choice at The Single Cask, with more than 400 single malts, blended malts, and single cask rums.
-It’s conveniently located in CHIJMES, so the next time you’re having a nice dinner out, pop over to try their range of whiskies by ordering a Whisky Flight ($45 onwards for four 20ml pours).
+There are plenty of choices at The Single Cask, with more than 400 single malts, blended malts, and single cask rums.
+It’s conveniently located in CHIJMES, so the next time you’re having a nice dinner out, pop over to try their range of whiskies by ordering a Whisky Flight ($45 onwards for 4 x 25ml pours).